-The process of writing a bench memo is fairly uniform among courts; however, it is important that you clarify the expectations of your judge (or professor, if writing the bench memo as a law fellow) before starting to write.
-Knowing your audience is the first step in successful bench memo writing, and you must always do as the judge requests.4 Also, while stylistic and structural preferences of the judge are important, knowing your audience also requires knowing to what use your judge will put your writing.5 Some judges use the bench memo early in the process to help them develop an overall picture of the case; others read the bench memo last, once the facts and arguments are clear in their mind.6 It is also important to note that in appellate courts, the bench memo will likely be read by every member of the panel (typically three judges in intermediate appellate courts and the full court in state supreme courts), not just the clerk's own judge.7
+When writing a bench memo, it is critically important that you clarify the expectations of your judge (or professor, if writing the bench memo as a law fellow) before starting to write.
+Knowing your audience is the first step in successful bench memo writing, and you must always do as the judge requests.
+Also, while stylistic and structural preferences of the judge are important, knowing your audience also requires knowing how your judge will use your writing.
+Some judges use the bench memo early in the process to help them develop an overall picture of the case; others read the bench memo last, once the facts and arguments are clear in their mind.
+It is also important to note that in appellate courts, the bench memo will likely be read by every member of the panel assigned to hear a case (typically three judges in intermediate appellate courts and the full court in state supreme courts), not just the clerk's own judge.
+When the bench memo arrives in another judge's chambers, that judge's clerks will review it and may write their own bench memo for their judge in response to it.